Ottermad/ottermad.github.io/_posts/2021-12-20-Basics-Maths-For-QM.md

 $$= 9 -12i + 35 + 4 + 8i = 48 - 4i$$

 # Matrices
 A matrix is a grid of numbers.
 For example: $$\begin{bmatrix}2 & 3 \\ 4 & 5\end{bmatrix}$$.
 We describe the size of a matrix by the number of rows and columns it has.
-A matrix with m rows and n columns is called a m by n matrix.
+A matrix with m rows and n columns is called an m by n matrix.

 If a matrix has the same number of rows and columns it is called a square matrix.

 ## Multiplication
 We can multiply two matrices to give another matrix.
 We can only do this is if the size of the matrices are right.
-This means to multiply matrices A and B to get AB the number of columns of A must be the same of the number of rows of B.
+This means to multiply matrices A and B to get AB the number of columns of A must be the same as the number of rows of B.
-The output of this multiplication will be matrix with the same number of rows as A and the same number of columns as B. This means multiplying an m x n matrix with an n x p matrix gives you an m x p matrix.
+The output of this multiplication will be a matrix with the same number of rows as A and the same number of columns as B.

+This means multiplying an m x n matrix with an n x p matrix gives you an m x p matrix.

 To multiply matrices A and B together to get AB, you do each number of the number separately.
 To work out the number in the ith row and jth column of AB you take the ith row of A and the jth column of B and take the dot product between them.